How to Build a Concrete Block Wall

 Installing the Second Course

 Repeat the action performed in the previous step to add another course of blocks.
-Blocks can be set in such way that will create an interlocking pattern meaning that the ends of one course of blocks sit above the center of the blocks beneath them.
+Blocks can be set in such a way that will create an interlocking pattern meaning that the ends of one course of blocks sit above the center of the blocks beneath them.

 Keep installing blocks and try to install no more than six courses per day.
 Allow the mortar to set completely before continuing to lay concrete blocks.
 Once the mortar is hard, remove excess mortar and smooth the joints.